 Sometimes the most basic rules for combat do not cover everything that a particular combat needs.
 Here are additional actions that can occur in combat.

 Fly: Many creatures can fly.
 To fly a creature must use a fly action.
-A fly action raises the user strait upward 1 height level with the ground being height level 0.
+A fly action raises the user straight upward 1 height level with the ground being height level 0.
 When determining whether flying creatures are within attack range, total range is the creature’s horizontal distance from the attacker in tiles + the height differential. (for example, a creature with height 1 adjacent to a grounded character cannot be hit by a weapon with range 1, but is in rage for a weapon with range 2)

 The number of actions flight takes depends on what type of flying a creature has.
 Normal flight requires 3 actions, good flight requires 2 actions, and expert flight requires 1 action.